John Hampden

-John Hampden, c.
-June 1595 – to 24 June 1643, was a member of the landed gentry from Buckinghamshire, who was killed fighting for Parliament in the First English Civil War.
-An ally of Parliamentarian leader John Pym, and a cousin of Oliver Cromwell, he was one of the Five Members whom Charles I of England tried to arrest in January 1642, a significant step in the outbreak of fighting in August.
+John Hampden (c.
+June 1595 – 24 June 1643) was an English politician from Oxfordshire, who was killed fighting for Parliament in the First English Civil War.
+An ally of John Pym, and cousin of Oliver Cromwell, he was one of the Five Members whom Charles I of England tried to arrest in January 1642, a significant step in the outbreak of fighting in August.
 All five are commemorated at the State Opening of Parliament each year.

-When the war began in August 1642, Hampden raised an infantry regiment for the Parliamentarian cause.
-His death on 18 June 1643 after being wounded in the Battle of Chalgrove Field was considered a significant loss, largely because Hampden acted as a bridge between the different Parliamentarian factions.
+When the war began in August 1642, Hampden raised an infantry regiment for Parliament.
+His death on 18 June 1643 after the Battle of Chalgrove Field was considered a significant loss, but meant he avoided the later ideological splits that led to the execution of Charles I in January 1649, and establishment of the Commonwealth of England.

-His early death meant Hampden avoided the ideological splits that led to the execution of Charles I in January 1649, and establishment of the Commonwealth of England.
-Combined with a reputation for honest, principled, and patriotic opposition to arbitrary rule, in 1841 his statue was erected in the rebuilt Palace of Westminster, representing the Parliamentarian cause.
+Combined with his reputation as an honest, principled, and patriotic opposer of arbitrary rule, this led to the erection of his statue in the rebuilt Palace of Westminster in 1841, representing the Parliamentarian cause.
 (Note: The Royalist chosen was another moderate, Viscount Falkland, killed at Newbury three months later.)
 Prior to the American Revolution, Benjamin Franklin and John Adams were among those who referenced him to justify their cause.

 Personal details

 John Hampden was born around June 1595, probably in London, eldest son of William Hampden (1570–1597), and Elizabeth Cromwell (1574–1664).
 The family were long-established in Buckinghamshire, and William was Member of Parliament for East Looe in 1593.
 After the death of his father in April 1597, his cousin, another William Hampden, was appointed executor but became involved in a bitter legal dispute with Elizabeth; John's younger brother, Richard (1596–1659), inherited his estates at Emmington.

-Hampden married Elizabeth Symeon in 1619, and they had nine children together prior to her death in 1631, of whom seven survived into adulthood.
-Ann (1616–1701), Elizabeth (1619–1643), John (1621–1642), William (died 1675), Ruth (1628–1687), Mary (1630–1689), and Richard (1631–1695), Chancellor of the Exchequer under William III.
+Hampden married Elizabeth Symeon in 1619, and they had nine children together prior to her death in 1631, of whom seven survived into adulthood: Ann (1616–1701), Elizabeth (1619–1643), John (1621–1642), William (died 1675), Ruth (1628–1687), Mary (1630–1689), and Richard (1631–1695), Chancellor of the Exchequer under William III.
 In 1640, he married Letitia Knollys (1591–1666); they had no children before he died in 1643.